EruEri/kosu-lang/README.md

 - [x] Type checking the Ast
 - [x] Annote the Ast with type
 - [x] Create an intermediate representation using the 3 adress code method
-- [ ] Write a register allocator throught graph-coloring method (Will be in an other repository, to be used as a depedency)
 - [x] Generate basic Arm64 assembly for MacOs
 - [x] Generate basic x86_64 assembly
 - [x] Fix Syntax issues
+- [x] Add while loop
+- [x] Fix Immediate encoding on arm64
+- [x] Implement Float for both architecture
+- [ ] Implement Operator overload

+== Version 0.1.0 ==

+- [ ] Write a register allocator throught graph-coloring method (Will be in an other repository, to be used as a depedency)
 - [ ] Integer size inference
-- [x] Add while loop
 - [ ] Add anonymous function
 - [ ] Add array Literral
-- [x] Fix Immediate encoding on arm64
-- [ ] Fix stack base function parameters on arm64
+- [ ] Fix stack base function parameters on arm64/x86_64
-- [ ] Implement Float for both architecture
+- [ ] Improve c compatibily ABI

 ## Example